Preview: Environment variables overview

 Environment variables can be created and managed through the modern solution interface or by using code.
 A separate JSON file is created within your solution package for the values, which can also be managed in source control and modified in a build pipeline.
 Export to and import from Excel is supported.
 After creating environment variables, you can use them as inputs within plug-ins, flows, and other components.

-Also known as the current value or the override value, this field is optional and is a part of the environment variable value entity.
+Current Value.
+Also known as the override value.
+This field is optional and is a part of the environment variable value entity.
 Set the value when you'd like to override the default value in your current environment.
 Remove the value from your solution if you don't want to use it in the next environment.
 The values are also separated into a separate JSON file within the solution.zip file that is exported.

 A value can't exist without a definition.
 The interface only allows creation of one value per definition.